2mal3/2mal3s-Tweaks/README.md

 - **Disabled ender eyes**: Ender eyes can no longer be used.
 - **Death coordinates**: In case of a death, the coordinates and the dimension of the dead point are displayed.
 - **Path generator**: Slowly generates a path along much-used routes.
+- **Damage infection**: Players who take damage have a certain probability to get infected and receive negative effects.

 ***